-- No pupil under the age of 16 will be given medicines without written parental consent. - Under no circumstance will a pupil under the age of 16 be given aspirin unless there is evidence that it has been prescribed by a doctor. - Needles and sharp objects will always be disposed of in a safe way, such as using 'sharp boxes'. - Over the counter medications will only be administered at school if it would be detrimental to the child not to do so. - Prescription medication will only be administered at school when a fourth dose of medicine is required and the spacing of the doses does not otherwise fit outside the timing of the school day. - Schools will carry a supply of salbutamol inhalers and spacers, available for emergency use only.
+- No pupil under the age of 16 will be given medicines without written parental consent. - Under no circumstance will a pupil under the age of 16 be given aspirin unless there is evidence that it has been prescribed by a doctor. - Needles and sharp objects will always be disposed of in a safe way, such as using 'sharp boxes'. - Over the counter medications will only be administered at school if it would be detrimental to the child not to do so. - As with prescription medication, school staff can only administer non-prescription medications that are supplied in the original container.
+Over the counter medicines can only be given with specific written permission from parents.
+Medication, eg for pain relief, should never be administered without first checking maximum dosages and when the previous dose was taken.
+The time frames on the packaging should not be exceeded without a prescription from a medical practitioner. - A parental agreement for schools to administer over the counter medicine will be completed by staff and parents.
+This will include timing and duration of dosages at school and at home, amount of dosage, as well as a completion dates.
+This form will need to be signed daily by school and home in order for school to administer the medication.
+It will need to be collected from the office by parent/carers at the end of each day along with the medication. - Prescription medication will only be administered at school when a fourth dose of medicine is required and the spacing of the doses does not otherwise fit outside the timing of the school day. - Schools will carry a supply of salbutamol inhalers and spacers, available for emergency use only.
 The school will ensure that emergency salbutamol inhalers will only be used by children for whom there is written parental consent, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication.
 Please read 'Management of Asthma' in the procedure pack. - Spare adrenaline auto-injectors will be held by the schools for emergency use only.
 These will only be used by children for whom there is medical authorisation and parental consent.
 Please read 'Management of Allergies and Anaphylaxis' in the procedure pack. - Staff members have the right to refuse to administer medication.
-If any member of staff does refuse, the headteacher will delegate the responsibility to another staff member. - Written records will be kept for any medication administered to pupils. - Pupils will never be prevented from accessing their medication. - Where appropriate, pupils will be encouraged to take their own medication under the supervision of a member of staff. - Parents/carers will be consulted before a pupil is given approval to be responsible for their own medication. - These arrangements will be reflected in their individual healthcare plan (IHCP). - If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHCP and parents/carers will be informed so that alternative options can be considered. - The Trust and individual schools cannot be held responsible for side effects which occur when medication is taken correctly. - Where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements about what support to provide will be based on the available evidence, including a consultation with parents/carers.
+If any member of staff does refuse, the headteacher will delegate the responsibility to another staff member. - Written records will be kept for any medication administered to pupils. - Pupils will never be prevented from accessing their medication when taken following the direction of the medical practitioner. - Where appropriate, pupils will be encouraged to take their own medication under the supervision of a member of staff. - Parents/carers will be consulted before a pupil is given approval to be responsible for their own medication.

+- These arrangements will be reflected in their individual healthcare plan (IHCP). - If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHCP and parents/carers will be informed so that alternative options can be considered. - The Trust and individual schools cannot be held responsible for side effects which occur when medication is taken correctly. - Where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements about what support to provide will be based on the available evidence, including a consultation with parents/carers.